ORB 2.0 - Productivity App Concept

 Board for freelance & contract work

-ORB is a productivity app concept made to simplify one's workflow within one application.
-I made this app in response to Focus Space by Denys Hubariev.
-ORB includes a calming minimal interface with a calendar (can be linked with Google Calendar), to do list, timer, and notes section.
-The bottom menu bar includes a toggle for Do Not Disturb and a search option that searches all content within ORB.
-I made ORB with the goal of combining multiple applications in one aesthetically pleasing interface.
-I wanted to make it simple and easy for users to not get distracted while being able to manage their tasks in a single location.
-ORB allows users to get work done faster as they spend more time working as opposed to figuring out what to work on.
+ORB is a productivity app made to simplify and expedite one's workflow into a single application.
+I have created two versions of this app in response to Focus Space by Denys Hubariev.
+ORB includes a calming minimal interface with a calendar (ability to link with Google Calendar), music controls (synced with phone's audio output), Pomodoro timer, to do list, notes section, and meditation section.
+The menu is reached by swiping left after a user logs in.
+The menu bar includes a toggle for Do Not Disturb and a search option that searches all of a user's content within ORB.
+I made ORB with the goal of combining multiple applications into one aesthetically pleasing interface.
+I wanted to make it simple and easy for users to maintain their focus while having all the necessary tools on hand to increase the fluidity and quality of their interactions.
+ORB allows users to easily identify task prioritization and boost their overall efficiency.